K22JA-D

 K22JA-D (channel 47) is a low-power television station in Corpus Christi, Texas, United States.
-It is owned by the E. W. Scripps Company alongside NBC affiliate KRIS-TV (channel 6); Scripps also provides certain services to CBS affiliate KZTV (channel 10) under a shared services agreement (SSA) with SagamoreHill Broadcasting.
+It is owned by the E. W. Scripps Company alongside NBC affiliate KRIS-TV (channel 6) and operated with CBS affiliate KZTV (channel 10).
 The three stations share studios on Artesian Street in downtown Corpus Christi, where K22JA-D's transmitter is also located.

 K22JA-D offers two subchannels, one affiliated with Telemundo (also known as "KAJA") and the other programmed as an independent station and branded as "KDF".
 The two services were once stations with separate licenses, combined in 2014.
 However, they have been commonly owned since the 1990s.

 History

 Establishment

 On January 11, 1989, the Roman Catholic Diocese of Corpus Christi started K47DF "KDF", which initially broadcast a family-oriented program lineup that also included religious shows.
 The construction permit had been sold to the diocese by KEDT public television.
 In 1991, the diocese opted to place KDF under a commercial subsidiary, Paloma Broadcasting, because of concerns that its growing income could affect the diocese's tax status.

 KDF adopted an aggressive program acquisition strategy and snared the rights to major syndicated programs such as Wheel of Fortune and Jeopardy!, highly unusual for a low-power station.
 However, these programs led to KDF obtaining something rare for stations of its type: near-universal cable carriage.